 The City is responsible for maintaining approximately 380 miles of streets, one of our largest infrastructure assets.
-Every year a variety of street capital improvement projects are undertaken, such as street construction/rehabilitation, median and turn lane modifications, street overlay, slurry seals, curb ramps, and sidewalk construction and replacement.
+Every year a variety of street capital improvement projects are undertaken.

 Haigh Road Storm Drain Improvements